bartificer/programming-by-stealth/docs/pbs91.md

 const bothedMovieLine = 'lying, dog-faced pony soldier';
 ```

-In JavaScript, RE literals consist of PCRE patters enclosed by forward slashes (`/`) followed by zero or more flags.
+In JavaScript, RE literals consist of PCRE patterns enclosed by forward slashes (`/`) followed by zero or more flags.
 As a simple example, here's an RE literal to match all occurrences of `cat` or `dog` in any case:

 ```js
 const schemeRE = /cat|dog/gi;